thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Synthetic_Events.notes.md

 ### Form events

-Form components such as `<input />`, `<textarea />`, and `<select>` differ from other native components because their state can be changed by a user.
+Form components such as `<input />`, `<textarea />`, and `<select>` differ from other HTML components because their state can be changed by a user.
 However, when a form component's state is set inside a React application, it's known as a **controlled component**.

 ```jsx
 const element = <input type="text" value="I'm a controlled component." />;
 ```

-The problem with this controlled component is that it renders a *read-only* element.
+The problem with this controlled component is that it renders a read-only element.
 In other words, a user cannot change the state living inside its `value` prop.
-To implement a form component that's both controlled by React and changeable by a user, you'll want to register an event handler with its `onChange` prop and set its state with a one-way data binding.
+To implement a form component that's both controlled by React and changeable by a user, you'll want to register an event handler with its `onChange` prop and set its state with a automatic one-way data binding.

 ```jsx
 const element = <input onChange={this.handleChange} type="text" value={this.state.value} />;